-- (i) "Act" means the Securities and Exchange Board of India Act, 1992 (15 of 1992). - (ii) "Agreement" means the agreement executed between the Portfolio Manager and its Client and shall include all Schedules and Annexures attached thereto. - (iii) "Application" means the application made by the Client to the Portfolio Manager to invest its monies and/or Securities as mentioned therein with the Portfolio Manager for Portfolio Management Services.
+- (i) "Act" means the Securities and Exchange Board of India Act, 1992 (15 of 1992). - (ii) "Agreement" "Agreement" means this Discretionary Portfolio Investment Management Service (DPMS) Agreement executed between the Portfolio Manager and the Client in terms of Regulation 22 of SEBI (Portfolio Managers) Regulations, 2020 issued by the Securities and Exchange Board of India & includes any amendment thereto made in writing upon mutual consent of the Parties hereto and also includes the account opening form and schedules to this DPMS agreement provided that a Client request via its registered email address regarding change in information submitted by the client at the time of account opening with portfolio manager, fees, top up or redemption that has been accepted by the Portfolio Manager via its registered email address shall be considered as a valid amendment to this Agreement. - (iii) "Applicable Laws" means any applicable local or national statute, regulation, notification, circular, ordinance, requirement, directive, guidance or announcement issued by any Authority. - (iv) "Application" means the application made by the Client to the Portfolio Manager to invest its monies and/or Securities as mentioned therein with the Portfolio Manager for Portfolio Management Services.
 Upon execution of the Agreement by the Portfolio Manager, the Application shall be deemed to form an integral part of the Agreement.
-Provided that in case of any conflict between the contents of the Application and the provisions of the Agreement, the provisions of the Agreement shall prevail. - (iv) "Assets" means (i) the Portfolio and/or (ii) the Funds and (iii) all accruals thereto, as applicable. - (v) "Bank Account" means one or more omnibus bank accounts opened, maintained and operated by the Portfolio Manager in the name of the Client or pool account managed in the name of the Portfolio Manager for the purpose of managing funds on behalf of the Client with any of the Scheduled Commercial Banks. - (vi) "Board" means the Securities and Exchange Board of India established under subsection (1) of Section 3 of the Securities and Exchange Board of India Act, 1992. - (vii) "Body Corporate" shall have the meaning assigned to it in or under clause (11) of Section 2 of the Companies Act, 2013. - (viii) "BPS" means basis point. - (ix) "Chartered Accountant" means a chartered accountant as defined in Clause (b) of Sub-Section (1) of Section 2 of the Chartered Accountants Act, 1949 (38 of 1949) and who holds a certificate of practice under the provisions therein. - "Client" means the person who enters into an Agreement with the Portfolio Manager for managing its Portfolio and /or Funds. - (xi) "Custodian" means an entity that has been granted a certificate of registration to carry on the business of custodian of securities under the Securities and Exchange Board of India (Custodian of Securities) Regulations, 1996. - (xii) "Depository Account" means one or more account or accounts opened, maintained and operated by the Portfolio Manager with any depository or depository participant registered under the SEBI (Depositories and Participants) Regulations, 1996 in accordance with the agreement entered into with the Client.
+Provided that in case of any conflict between the contents of the Application and the provisions of the Agreement, the provisions of the Agreement shall prevail. - (v) "Assets" means (i) the Portfolio and/or (ii) the Funds and (iii) all accruals thereto, and (iv) expenses due from the Client's portfolio, payable by the Client as applicable. - (vi) "Bank Account" means one or more omnibus bank accounts opened, maintained and operated by the Portfolio Manager in the name of the Client or pool account managed in the name of the Portfolio Manager for the purpose of managing funds on behalf of the Client with any of the Scheduled Commercial Banks. - (vii) "Board" means the Securities and Exchange Board of India established under subsection (1) of Section 3 of the Securities and Exchange Board of India Act, 1992. - (viii) "Body Corporate" shall have the meaning assigned to it in or under clause (11) of Section 2 of the Companies Act, 2013. - (ix) "BPS" means basis point.